Code-Institute-Submissions/artontray-PROJECT4/README.md

 All scenarios where one of thoses inputs are not valid have been tested :
 - only blank space introduced : empty field message
+- one blank spance introduce + legit character : blank space will be deleted automatically
 - empty input : empty field message
 - Javascript tag introduced into input like <script>alert('bomb')</script> : script will not be executed on the app when displayed